-Career development takes time and effort, so many busy professionals tend to overlook it.
-This often means we miss opportunities to advance our careers.
-Today however, we have more tools available especially online.
-Social media can certainly help.
-There are also lots of ways to develop your project manager career, and this article will explore some of these ways.
+Developing your project management career takes time and effort, and so many busy professionals tend to overlook it.
+As a result, we often miss opportunities to advance our careers.
+However, there are lots of ways you can help to develop your project manager career, and this article will explore some of these ways.

 In this ebook we explore many helpful tips to help develop your project management career.

-Developing your career and making connections is rarely a quick process.
+Developing your project management career and making connections is rarely a quick process.
 But you can improve and adjust with some easy techniques.
-Using social media to network and put forward a great persona is always a positive step.
+Using social media to network and create a great persona is always a positive step.
 Investing in soft skills training is even better.
-Whatever steps you choose to take, ensure you have a plan, plenty of ambition and the right tools to get there.
+Whatever steps you choose, ensure you have a plan, plenty of ambition and the right tools to get there.

-Whether you want to land a new job, get yourself noticed by upper management, or make contacts to grow your business, networking is essential for career development.
+Whether you want to land a new project management job, get noticed by upper management, or make contacts to grow your business, networking is essential for career development.

-Many people think of networking as a group of people in suits at a formal event, wine glasses in hand and engaging in small talk.
-However, effective online networking tools have made networking much easier (and less awkward!).
+Many think of networking as a group of people in suits at a formal event, wine glasses in hand and engaging in small talk.
+However, practical online networking tools have made networking much easier (and less awkward!).

 LinkedIn is perhaps the most well-known online networking website for career development.
-It has 240 million active users and more than 3 million companies worldwide have an official LinkedIn Company Page.
-It is therefore essential to become involved in LinkedIn if you are serious about getting yourself noticed online.
+It has 800 million users, and over 50 million companies worldwide have an official LinkedIn Company Page.
+Therefore, becoming involved in LinkedIn is essential if you are serious about getting yourself noticed online.

-Creating a profile on LinkedIn enables you to connect with employers, colleagues and others in your industry, whilst allowing you to showcase your career experience, post articles and get involved with groups.
+Creating a profile on LinkedIn enables you to connect with employers, colleagues, and others in project management whilst allowing you to showcase your project management career experience, post articles and get involved with groups.

 Remember that other project management professionals, business owners and maybe the odd head-hunter can see the information you share on LinkedIn.
 Use it as an opportunity to portray what you can do, what you’ve accomplished, and what you can offer a potential new employer.

 Grow your network

-Once you have a LinkedIn profile and a few connections, getting involved in LinkedIn group discussions can really boost your presence and make a great impression.
-With 87% of recruiters now using LinkedIn to vet potential employees, it really is important to put you and your knowledge out there.
+Once you have a LinkedIn profile and a few connections, getting involved in LinkedIn project management group discussions can boost your presence and make a great impression.
+With 87% of recruiters now using LinkedIn to vet potential employees, putting you and your knowledge out is essential.

-LinkedIn has a huge array of groups to become involved with, from career-related groups to hobbies.
-A simple LinkedIn search for groups you might be interested in can bring up a lot of results, so it is important to pick popular groups with active discussions.
-Request to join groups where you can speak up and display your expert advice.
+LinkedIn has many groups to become involved with, from career-related groups to project management.
+A simple LinkedIn search for project management groups can generate many results, so picking popular groups with active discussions is crucial.
+Request to join groups to speak up and display your expert advice.

 Alexia Nalewaik, Principal Consultant of QS Requin Corporation recommends that you ask for recommendations on LinkedIn, add links to articles or blogs you have written, and highlights awards.
 Manage your online persona and image carefully.

-Hopefully, becoming an active group contributor will increase the likelihood of making connections and increasing your network.
-Potential employers, future clients or even business partners will also be impressed by your posts and knowledge.
+Hopefully, becoming an active group contributor will increase the likelihood of making connections and growing your network.
+In addition, potential employers, future clients or business partners will also be impressed by your posts and project management knowledge.

 Overall, when it comes to LinkedIn, stay involved.
-Keep your LinkedIn profile fresh and update your stats as soon as you get a new qualification or skill.
+Keep your LinkedIn profile fresh and update your stats once you get a new project management qualification or skill.

 It’s also worth talking about X, which used to known as Twitter.
-A trendy social media platform with over 320 million monthly active users, Twitter is a place to discuss and share opinions quickly and easily.
+A trendy social media platform with many active users, X is a place to discuss and share opinions quickly and easily.

-On Twitter you can write ‘Tweets’ which are short messages which may contain up to 140 characters of text, and you can also share links to media such as videos or pictures.
+On X, you can write ‘Tweets’ which are short messages containing up to 140 characters of text, and you can also share links to media such as videos or pictures.

-You can also add ‘hashtags’ to ensure that your message shows up easily in a Twitter search.
-For example, if you share a message with some great career advice, adding ‘#careeradvice’ will ensure your message shows up when people search for career advice.
+You can also add ‘hashtags’ to ensure your message appears quickly in a X search.
+For example, if you share a Tweet with some excellent career advice, adding ‘#careeradvice’ will ensure your message shows up when people search for career advice.

-Twitter has an active project management group under the hashtag #pmchat (project management chat) and #pmot (project managers on twitter). #pmchat has a weekly chat and thousands of people follow the group.
+X has an active project management group under the hashtags #pmchat (project management chat) and #pmot (project managers on X). #pmchat has a weekly discussion, and thousands of people follow the group.

-As you can imagine, this makes Twitter a great tool for anyone wanting to build an online persona.
-You can really put your ideas or opinions out there for all the world to see.
+As you can imagine, this makes X a great tool for anyone wanting to build an online persona.
+You can put your ideas or opinions out there for all the world to see.

-Although not necessarily a group like the type on LinkedIn, following ‘project management chat’ or ‘project managers on twitter’ ensures you see what others are saying, and gives you a new audience for your own ideas, knowledge and opinions.
+Although not necessarily a group like those seen on LinkedIn, following ‘project management chat’ or ‘project managers on X’ ensures you know what others are saying and gives you a new audience for your ideas, knowledge and opinions.

 And this works for all professions and industries – not just project management.
 So, start a profile and start sharing expertise and knowledge.
-Join the discussion and you’ll be surprised at the friendships and opportunities that exist.
+Then, join the discussion.
+You’ll be surprised at the friendships and opportunities that exist.

 An even easier platform for raising your online persona is blogging.
-With a blog, you can write a lengthy and in-depth piece to really show off your project knowledge with a blog.
+You can write a lengthy and in-depth piece to show off your project knowledge with a blog.
 These blogs can be about your project management experience, sharing project management knowledge, or even a project management book you read.

 Blogging is also an excellent way to connect with others.
 Comment on other people’s work and start discussions.